Related Posts

 Lower Toxicity and Side Effects

-Peptide-based anti-Lyme disease agents have demonstrated lower toxicity and reduced side effects compared to conventional antibiotics.
+Peptide-based anti-Lyme disease agents have demonstrated lower toxicity and reduced side effects than conventional antibiotics.
 This is primarily due to their specific targeting mechanism, which minimizes damage to healthy cells and tissues.
-Additionally, peptides derived from natural sources are generally well-tolerated by the human body, further reducing the risk of adverse reactions.
+Additionally, peptides derived from natural sources are generally well-tolerated by the human body, reducing the risk of adverse reactions.
 The lower toxicity profile of these agents allows for prolonged treatment durations without compromising patient safety.

 Improved Bioavailability